Floopert/CW2024/Readme.md

     LevelParent.java: In the updateLevelView() method, instead of calling the earlier removeHearts() method, it now calls the newly renamed updateHearts() method.

-### the user plane can only add up to a max of 10 hearts (or can set to any other amount depending on settings in code)
+### the user plane can only add up to a max of 10 hearts (or can set to any other amount depending on settings in code) [Commit: f9722dc]

 ### added scoreboard [Commit: eb7494d]